albertoivo/neighborhood-map-react-fullstacknd/README.md

 ## License

-There is no license.
-Use it at will.
+The license is MIT.
+But use it at will.
 You can even call it your own.